Request for Proposals from University of Chicago Faculty

 Interested applicants should respond by completing the online application form no later than 11:59pm CDT on October 29, 2018.

 Grant funding will be paid in Indian Rupees through the University of Chicago Trusts in India.
 Applicants should keep in mind that we expect the majority of expenditures will be incurred in India, and the value for money of proposals that involve significant payments to entities in the United States may be significantly reduced.
-Due to TCD spending procedures, the following expenses are paid in India: all travel (even for US residents), vendor services, and India based staff salary.
+Due to TCD’s spending procedures, the following expenses are paid in India: all travel (even for the US residents), vendor services, and salary of staff based in India.
 Value for money will be an important consideration in the grant selection process.

 Terms and Conditions

 The terms of awards are as follows:

 Annual progress reporting: Researchers awarded funding for full research proposals will be required to provide a brief two-page progress report with expenditures on a quarterly basis to align with TCD’s reporting requirements for the Tata Trusts.
 A final project report and financial report must be submitted within 60 days of completion of the grant period.
 For pilot and travel grants, an annual narrative and financial report is expected, along with a final report at the end of the funding period.

 Requests for no-cost extensions must be submitted at least three months before the conclusion of the grant period and approval will be contingent on the progress of the project and the probability of concrete results within the extension period.
 No-cost extensions are expected to be no longer than 6 months, although longer requests may be considered in extenuating circumstances.
 In case no-cost extension requests are not approved, unused fund will revert to the TCD.